ourshell/Our-Coin/drafts/promo.md

 - **Community-Driven:** A collective effort that celebrates humor, creativity, and collaboration.
 - **A Revolutionary Concept:** Not your ordinary meme coin. **$OCN** is a satirical take on collectivism, drawing inspiration from our rich and prestigious history.

 **OUR COIN** is built for those who appreciate creativity, transparency, and the hilarious side of blockchain.
-It’s not about “my” success or “your” coin—it’s *OUR* success and *OUR* coin!
+It’s not about “my” success or “your” coin.
+It’s *OUR* success and *OUR* coin!

 ---